 The CAFTA logo depicts a Canada goose in flight.
 An iconic symbol of Canadian pride, geese are gifted navigators who travel long distances with courage.
 Known for intricate methods of communication, they work together as a team demonstrating loyalty, confidence and determination.

-For nearly 20 years, CAFTA members have worked together to advocate for a more open and fair international trading environment that benefits Canadians, and the agriculture value chain, from farmers and ranchers to processors and exporters.
-CAFTA members represent 90 percent of Canada’s agriculture and agri-food exports that directly employ close to 500,000 Canadians.
+For over 20 years, CAFTA members have worked together to advocate for a more open and fair international trading environment that benefits Canadians, and the agriculture value chain, from farmers and ranchers to processors and exporters.